-The forerunner to today’s boxers and briefs was the less than humble codpiece.
+The forerunner to modern boxers and briefs was the less than humble codpiece.
 That’s the sticky out bit at men’s nether region, as worn by Knights of Old and still to be seen in men’s ballet attire.

 The practical problem which beset our forefathers was the ability to match upper body clothing with leg attire.
 Catering for the call of nature compounded matters so the upper crust simply flaunted their naughty bits as a fashion statement.
 Men wore short jackets whilst no one yet had worked out how to make a functional pair of trousers.
 Men wore tubular leg coverings obviously unable to cover the genitals which were often left exposed.
 By 1450, doublets had become immodestly short and the cod (slang for scrotum) piece, began as a flat piece of triangular material covering of the “rest and be thankfuls.”
 The cod piece was stitched at the three corners or at the bottom angle and tied at the top two angles, over the gap in the front of the hose.

-In the reign of Henry VIII it was rumoured when a visiting royal was caught in rather a compromised position his dilemma was clear for all to see including Queen Anne Boleyn.
-To pass it off with some decorum she tried to save his dignity by asking him was it an apple he had in his pocket.
+In the reign of Henry VIII (1491 – 1547) it was rumoured when a visiting royal was caught in rather a compromised position with his his dilemma clear for all to see including Queen Anne Boleyn.
+To pass it off with some decorum she tried to save his dignity by asking him if it was an apple he had in his pocket.
 Henry VIII was rather distressed and mistook the sticky out bit for a new fashion fad from Europe.
 He ordered his cod pieces to be suitably padded preferring the loaf shape to house his family jewels.

 Danielou A 1995 The phallus: Sacred symbol of male creative power Rochester: Inner Traditions (translated by Graham J.)